 Winter got off to an early start this year.
 Much of the nation has seen temperatures plunge as frigid arctic air dips south.
 Early predictions by AccuWeather suggest the polar vortex will provide multiple blasts of cold air this winter.
 The one bit of good news is that the mass of arctic air should march in and then retreat, as opposed to lingering for several months.

 However, in mid-November record lows were shattered across the country and nearly 50 percent of the contiguous U.S. was covered in snow – the highest percentage since NOAA began tracking the figure, according to The Weather Channel.

-Protecting Loved Ones from Frigid Winter Weather
+Protecting Loved Ones from the polar vortex

 - Itchy, dry eyes

 - Sore throat

 Humidity control is also integral to protecting a house and keeping heating bills down.
 Adding humidity when heating allows people to feel comfortable at lower temperatures.
 Energy.gov states that turning a thermostat back 10 – 15 degrees for eight hours can reduce heating bills by 5 – 15 percent a year.
 During a polar vortex, keeping the thermostat down a few degrees could quickly add up to big savings.